json-schema-org/json-schema-spec/jsonschema-core.md

 [^5]: Note that this definition of how the results are determined means that other keywords can appear alongside of `$ref` in the same schema object.

-The value of the `$ref` keyword MUST be a string which is a IRI-Reference.
+The value of the `$ref` keyword MUST be a string which is a IRI reference.
 Resolved against the current IRI base, it produces the IRI of the schema to apply.
 This resolution is safe to perform on schema load, as the process of evaluating an instance cannot change how the reference resolves.